Soap

 Why does Lye (sodium hydroxide) need to be in soap?

 Why does Lye (sodium hydroxide) need to be in soap?
 This is a huge question I asked myself when I started looking into a more natural way of making soap.
 I read all the ingredients in the soaps and other products we were putting on our skin.
 I began to wonder what all the chemicals were for and how they were affecting us.
-What I found is we don’t need all those crazy chemicals to create a soap that is amazing.
+What I found is we don’t need all those crazy chemicals to create an amazing soap, read more about my discoveries into natural soaps.
 But we do need Lye.
 You can not make a natural soap without it.

 Lye – also known as sodium hydroxide and/or potassium hydroxide is a strong alkaline material.
 When it is mixed with a fat, like tallow, creates soap through the process of saponification.
 What is saponification you ask?
 Well according to the National Institute of Health – “Saponification is the process in which triglycerides are combined with a strong base to form fatty acid metal salts during the soap-making process.
 The distribution of unsaturated and saturated fatty acid determines the hardness, aroma, cleansing, lather, and moisturizing abilities of soaps.”